canonical/netbox/charm/docs/how-to/contribute.md

   - code quality
   - test coverage
   - user experience for Juju operators of this charm
-- Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
+- Please help us out in ensuring easy to review branches.
+Rebase your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.
-- Please generate src documentation for every commit.
-See the section below for more details.

 ## Developing